Over 600 workers furloughed at Buchanan County mine

 Coronado informed DMME on Monday that it plans to return the mine to full production on Jan.
 1, Kesterson added.

-Voicemails left with the company Monday morning at its Beckley, West Virginia office were not immediately returned.
+Voicemails left with the company Monday at its Beckley, West Virginia, office were not returned.

-The company also has operations in West Virginia and Australia.
-Coronado describes itself on its website as “a leading international producer of high-quality metallurgical coal, an essential element in the production of steel.”
+The company also has operations in West Virginia and Australia, according to its website.
+The company describes itself as “a leading international producer of high-quality metallurgical coal, an essential element in the production of steel.”

+Coronado Coal LLC was the 16th largest U.S. coal producer in 2018, according to the most recent ranking available from the U.S. Energy Information Administration.

+The idling at the Buchanan County site comes at the end of a tumultuous year for Southwest Virginia’s coal industry, which also saw the bankruptcy of Blackjewel LLC, a coal company that employed over 480 people in the commonwealth.

 Post a comment as